Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Methodology

 \boldparagraph{Joint Geometry and Semantic Optimization} While enabling improved geometry, the 3D label of the overlapping regions remains ambiguous in the fixed semantic field.
 We leverage $s_{\phi}$ to address this problem by jointly learning the semantic and the radiance fields.
 We apply a cross-entropy loss $\cL^{\text{2D}}_{\bS}$ to each camera ray based on the filtered 2D pseudo ground truth, where $\bu(\mathbf{r})$ is set to 1 if $\bS^*(\mathbf{r})$ matches the semantic class of any bounding primitive along the ray and otherwise $0$.
-To further suppress noise in the 2D predictions, we add a per-point semantic loss $\cL^{\text{3D}}_{\bs}$ based on the 3D bounding primitives

-where $\bu_{i}$ is a per-point binary mask. $\bu_i$ is set to $1$ if (1) $\bx_i$ has a unique semantic label and (2) the density $\sigma$ is above a threshold $\sigma_{th}$ to focus on the object surface.
+To further suppress noise in the 2D predictions, we add a per-point semantic loss $\cL^{\text{3D}}_{\bs}$ based on the 3D bounding primitives where $\bu_{i}$ is a per-point binary mask. $\bu_i$ is set to $1$ if (1) $\bx_i$ has a unique 3D semantic label and (2) the density $\sigma$ is above a threshold $\sigma_{th}$ to focus on the object surface.
 As illustrated in \figref{fig:loss}, $\cL^{\text{2D}}_{\bS}(\theta,\phi)$ does not necessarily improve the underlying geometry as the network can simply adjust the semantic head $s_\phi$ to satisfy the loss.
 This behavior is also observed in novel view synthesis where NeRF does not necessarily recover good geometry when optimized for image reconstruction alone, specifically given sparse input views~\cite{Deng2021ARXIV,niemeyer2021regnerf}.

 \boldparagraph{Total Loss} Together, the total loss takes the form as